soufiane999-ln/contacts-book/README.md

 </li>

 <li>
-Generate the private and public .files for JWT authentication, them copy them to the folder "config/jwt", the used passphrase is "password"
+Generate the private and public .pem files for JWT authentication, them copy them to the folder "config/jwt", the used passphrase is "password"
 </li>

 </ol>